strevayg/Operating-Systems/Child Spawning/README.md

 childSpawning.c
   - Program that spawns (forks) three children without having the parent wait for child compltion before the parent continues to maximize concurrency.
       -  child #2 uses an execv system service call to replace the program in its text section with a seperate program
-  - Renamed the executable file for the 2nd child "child2.c" with the linux command
+  - Renamed the executable file for the 2nd child "child2.c" with the linux command:
       - gcc child2.c -o child2.exe

 processCom.c
   - Program portraying inter-process communication via shared memory